Simple promise, genuine success

 For the late Ueli Prager, the founder of Mövenpick, the key to a successful business was a simple idea.

-"We aren't doing anything extraordinary," he was fond of saying.
-"We are simply successful because we are doing quite normal things in an extraordinary manner."
+“We don’t do anything that’s really extraordinary", he was fond of saying.
+"We are successful because we simply do normal things in an extraordinary way.”

 It was a philosophy that revolutionised the European restaurant business and inspired a completely new generation of hospitality.
 Today, Prager's words continue to resonate through Mövenpick Hotels & Resorts as the company prepares to have 100 hotels open by 2015.

 |2015||In 2015, Mövenpick Hotels & Resorts aims to have 100 properties open across the world and by 2012 the company will be completely Green Globe certified.|